navruzbek1992/BlockchainMail/README.md

 Executable files are in blockchainmail.zip folder.
 Works only with mumbai deployed contract.

 ### Steps
-- Download and unzip them.
+- Download blockchainmail.zip and unzip.
 - No need python installation or infura link is required.
 - Only thing is to get matic testnet tokens (https://faucet.matic.network/).
 - Open blockchain.exe file in unzipped folder.
 GUI will appear.